AI-RG/physics-analogies/README.md

 <img src="https://github.com/AI-RG/hello-world/blob/master/ai_phys_assets/entropy6.gif" alt="sigma" />

 which in the physics context would represent dissipation.
-In this formula, F represents a generalized force, but can be defined in terms of microscopic variables as follows:
+In this formula, *F* represents a generalized force, but can be defined in terms of microscopic variables as follows:

 <img src="https://github.com/AI-RG/hello-world/blob/master/ai_phys_assets/entropy2.gif" alt="force" />

+This inequality (derived and discussed at length in T. Gingrich et al.) has an interesting interpretation.
+For any current, one might seek to reduce the variance.
+However, once a certain efficiency is reached, any further decrease of current variance must come at an increase of dissipaiton (Sigma).

+This tradeoff suggests that we focus on Sigma, which is perfectly well defined in the RL setting.
+For the generalized current, one interesting choice is a reward current, i.e. the sum of transition currents weighted by the rewards of those transitions.
+It is very plausible that large fluctuations in reward are undesirable.
+Even if convergence to a good average reward is guaranteed, it might be necessary in e.g. robotics applications to have bounds on the likelihood of periods of lower-than-average reward.
+It is precisely such bounds that this inequality can provide.
+Exploring the implications in an explicit RL setting would be illuminating.

 ## Bibliography

+- T. Gingrich et al., "Dissipation bounds all steady-state current fluctuations" (arXiv:1512.02212)
 - G. Crooks, "Entropy production fluctuation theorem and the nonequilibrium work relation for free energy differences" (arXiv: cond-mat/9901352)
 - D. Sivak and G. Crooks, "Thermodynamic Metrics and Optimal Paths" (arXiv: 1201.4166)
 - M. Prokopenko et al., "Relating Fisher Information to Order Parameters" Phys.
 Rev. E 84 (2011)